How to change/update DNS Server IP address for vCenter Server

 Prerequisites prior to changing the DNS IP for vCenter server.

 • To change the IP address of the appliance, verify that the system name of the appliance is an FQDN.
-If, during the deployment of the appliance, you set an IP address as a system name, you cannot change the IP address after the deployment.
-The system name is always used as a primary network identifier.
+If, during the deployment of the appliance, an IP address was used as a system name, it is recommended to update the PNID to FQDN first before changing the IP address.

 • Verify that the user who logs in to the vCenter Server instance in the vCenter Server Appliance is a member of the SystemConfiguration.
 Administrators group in vCenter Single Sign-On.

-• Verify that the new DNS also has the correct host record for the vCenter is updated in both forward and reverse lookup zone.
+• Verify that the new DNS server has the correct host records for the vCenter and is included in both forward and reverse lookup zone.

 Resolution